 Central data teams are often a bottleneck in the way of efficient data usage.
 This can lead to frustration, increasing development time or even failure of data projects.
 Domain teams are enabled to work, develop, and maintain their data product independently.
 They get quicker access to the data and therefore speed up time to market.
 It better supports scalability than central approaches where resources are often scarce.

 What is a federated computational governance?

 The missing piece to complete data mesh is federated computational governance.
 Decentral ownership and self-service lead to questions of rules and ways of working.
 The principle federated computational governance aims at providing interoperability of all data products and collaboration through standardization and guidelines.
 This allows for the combination of data products from different domains, security, and compliance.
 Standardization can include documentation standards, organizational governance policy standards, and industry regulations.

 Why is the concept of data mesh so popular?

 The socioeconomic concept of data mesh becomes more and more popular because especially large organizations have a high failure rate for data projects.
 Organizations see the use of data as an important strategic asset but there is frustration about the realization.
 Over the last years few ideas but data mesh has gained so much attention and support in data management practice.

 As an example: A (2019) showed that 87% of data science projects never make it to production.
 Here is a glimpse of the reasons: One reason is scattered data, meaning data is lying in silos across various teams and the coordination of these teams across the organization is inefficient.
 With its four principles data mesh addresses these challenges and therefore offers a fundamentally different answer to data management in an organization.
-Companies like Zalando, Netflix and HelloFresh use data mesh for their data management.
+Companies like Zalando, adidas, Delivery Hero and HelloFresh use data mesh for their data management.